Moving to Lake Chapala, Mexico

 When we asked people what advice they would give someone preparing to move to Lake Chapala, they said:

 "Do your research.
 Figure out what is really important to you.
 There is so much to do here and lots of people who speak English.
 The locals are very friendly.
 There are always exceptions but we have been very happy.
 It is a noisy country and there is dust.
 Bill is a musician and does sound for many of the productions and I am a quilter.
 There is a theater group, a community choir, an art society and a multitude of clubs, restaurants, live music that you will recognize.
 Medical care is good and you will find alternative as well as traditional medicine.
 You will see donkey carts and BMWs sharing the road.
-Working is a problem since jobs are reserved for the citizens so planning on working here may not happen," explained one expat living in Lake Chapala, Mexico.
+Working is a problem since jobs are reserved for the citizens so planning on working here may not happen," said one expat in Lake Chapala.

 How do I find a place to live in Lake Chapala?